 Fig 1.
-Location of soil samples collected in September 2019, the distribution of prospector-recover gold nuggets overlain on the gold distribution in surface samples from the Top Camp and Middle Camp Prospects and ESRI satellite imagery as a back-drop (full sample details are included in Appendix 1 for completeness).
+Distribution of gold in all the soil and auger-samples from the Top Camp and Middle Camp Prospect and the distribution of prospector-recovered gold nuggets overlain on the ESRI satellite imagery as a back-drop (full sample details are included in Appendix 1 for completeness).